 This month, we caught up with actor and Richmond native Chad L. Coleman.
 Best known for his roles as Tyreese on The Walking Dead and Cutty on the HBO hit series The Wire, Chad made his Broadway debut in 2009 in an August Wilson revival of Joe Turner’s Come and Gone.
-His next project is the remake of the landmark 1977 miniseries Roots, which premieres across A&E Networks (A&E, History, and Lifetime) Memorial Day weekend.
+His next project is the remake of the landmark 1977 miniseries Roots, which premiered across A&E Networks (A&E, History, and Lifetime).

 Father of two and stepdad of one, Chad calls Brooklyn home these days, but visits Richmond at least once a year around this time to help out during Date with Dad weekend.
 The event, hosted by Camp Diva, a Richmond-based program of Girls For A Change, is committed to strengthening father-and-daughter bonds in the community.
-Chad is a celebrity guest with his daughter at the annual dinner dance, scheduled for March 12.
+Chad has been a celebrity guest with his daughter at the annual dinner dance.

 Raised in Richmond with his four older siblings by George and Lottie Byrd in a foster home, Chad says his stand-in parents were loving, but incredibly strict.
 He respects the Byrds immensely, but his take on parenting is different.
 “I’d rather be a teacher than an enforcer, which includes teaching my kids accountability and personal responsibility for their actions.
 I let my kids know how much I love them and that I have their backs at all times,” says Chad.

 As a student at John F. Kennedy High School, Chad got into acting after an injury ended his participation in track and field.
 He attended VCU for a year on a theatre scholarship before enlisting in the Army and touring the world as a videographer.
 After his tour ended in 1999, he knew it was time to make his dream of acting professionally a reality.